HABILITATION & ACCREDITATION '25

 And if at the end you are heading for the Accreditation, watch the video above and read the instructions to design the Didactic Unit and how to defend it during 15 minutes in front of the Tribunal.

-Remember, it should be an original and individual work from the candidate; of 15 pages length (front page and index not included); DIN-A4, printed on one side; type font Arial 12, two single-space pages; margins: top and bottom - left and right of 2,5 cm; the same for supporting material and activities.
+Remember, it should be an original and individual work from the candidate; of 15 pages length (front page and index not included); DIN-A4, sent through HABI; type font Arial 12 (no less than 10 inside tables).

 Should include a front-page in which it must appear your full name and school year of the teaching unit.